swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ### Unstructured tasks

-So far all types of tasks we discussed were child-tasks and respected the primary rule of structured concurrency: that a *child task* cannot live longer than *parent task* (or scope) in which it was created.
+So far all types of tasks we discussed were child-tasks and respected the primary rule of structured concurrency: that a *child task* cannot live longer than the *parent task* (or scope) in which it was created.
 This is both true for task groups as well as the `async let` proposal which is being reviewed in parallel.

 Sometimes however, these rigid rules end up being too restrictive.
 We might need to create new tasks whose lifetime is not bound to the creating task, for example in order to fire-and-forget some operation or to initiate asynchronous work from synchronous code.
 Unstructured tasks are not able to utilize some of the optimization techniques wrt. allocation and metadata propagation as child-tasks are, however they remain a very important building block especially for more free-form usages and integration with legacy APIs.